-The recent wave of Hampshire school closures has sent shockwaves through local communities, leaving many grappling with concern and sadness.
+The recent wave of Hampshire school closures Has sent shockwaves through local communities, leaving many grappling with concern and sadness.
 Families, educators, and local government officials are weighing in on the implications of these closures, especially as Downham Preparatory School, which has served the community for over 40 years, prepares to close its doors permanently on July 11, 2024.
 The shift in the educational landscape raises numerous questions about the future of schooling in Hampshire and reflects deeper issues within the current educational framework.

 Top 5 Reasons Behind the Hampshire School Closures